Aro Leuchte Acrylic Discs Chandelier

 Any type of light bulb can be used, not a specific one preferred.

 Manufacturer: Aro-Leuchte(n) GmbH, Arnold Licht GmbH, Gelsenkirchener Strasse 5, 46325 Borken, Germany.

-Other versions: Made in many variations, more or less discs, bigger or smaller frames, made in many colours and many designs.
+Other versions: This Aro Leuchte acrylic discs chandelier was made in many variations.
+More or less discs, bigger or smaller frames.
+Made in many colours and many designs.
 All made of acrylic.

 Inspired, to say the least, by the famous crystal glass discs chandeliers that were produced on the Venetian island Murano in Italy in the 50s, 60s and 70s by several companies such as, among others Vistosi and AV Mazzega.